Tibetan Braille

-Tibetan Braille is the braille alphabet for writing the Tibetan language.
-It was invented in 1992 by German socialworker Sabriye Tenberken.
+Tibetan Braille is the Braille alphabet for writing the Tibetan language.
+It was invented in 1992 by German social worker Sabriye Tenberken.
 It is based on German braille, with some extensions from international usage.
 As in print, the vowel a is not written.

 Despite Tibetan and Dzongkha (Bhutanese) using the same alphabet in print, Tibetan Braille differs significantly from Dzongkha Braille, which is closer to international norms.

 Alphabet

 Tibetan Braille follows print orthography.
 (See Tibetan script.)
 This is often a poor match for how words are pronounced.
 Each syllable is rendered in the following order: